pnkfelix/pnkfx-blog/source/_posts/2019-06-26-breaking-news-non-lexical-lifetimes-arrives-for-everyone.markdown

-However, even though the main feature of NLL is to *increase* the set of programs that Rust accepts, the vast majority of this post will focus cases where the switch to NLL has caused the compiler to start rejecting{% marginnote 'soundness-as-a-feature' 'Rejecting unsound code is also a Rust feature that I value highly; but it often fails to excite developers, especially when it causes their legacy code to stop compiling.' %}
+However, even though the main feature of NLL is to *increase* the set of programs that Rust accepts, the vast majority of this post will focus on cases where the switch to NLL has caused the compiler to start rejecting{% marginnote 'soundness-as-a-feature' 'Rejecting unsound code is also a Rust feature that I value highly; but it often fails to excite developers, especially when it causes their legacy code to stop compiling.' %}
 code that it used to accept erroneously.